 Master of Science in Mathematics

 The Master's program serves a dual purpose.
 For some students it will be a terminal program of mathematics education; for others it will lead to study and research at the doctoral level.
-To earn the Master of Science degree, the student must satisfy course and residency requirements, and achieve two passes at the M.S. level among three Exams in Real Analysis, Complex Analysis and Algebra prior to the start of the second year.
+To earn the Master of Science degree, the student must: (1) satisfy course and (2) residency requirements, and (3) achieve two passes at the M.S. level among three Exams in Real Analysis, Complex Analysis and Algebra prior to the start of the second year.

 The total number of required courses for the M.S. degree is 12, completed with satisfactory performance (B or better).
-Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
-At most one elective course (at least three units) is allowed outside the Department.
+Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most, one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
+At most, one elective course (of at least three units) is allowed outside the Department.

-Students who fail to pass the required examinations satisfactorily within the period specified will be recommended for academic disqualification by the Graduate Dean.
+Students who fail to pass the required examinations within the period specified will be recommended for academic disqualification.

 The residency requirement ordinarily is satisfied by full-time enrollment for three quarters immediately preceding the award of the M.S. degree.
 When appropriate, a leave of absence may be granted between matriculation and the final quarters of study.

+In order to confer the MS degree, one must advance to candidacy at the MS level, prior to the quarter in which they plan to graduate.
 If the candidate is not advanced before the beginning of the quarter in which all requirements are completed, the degree will not be conferred until the end of the following quarter.
-Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Divisions WEBSITE, where filing fees and deadlines may also be found.
+Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Division website, where filing fees and deadlines may also be found.

 Master’s Exit Survey

-o Starting in late spring 2014 all students earning a master’s degree whether comprehensive exam or thesis are now required to complete a master’s exit survey.
-For those earning a master’s via the comprehensive exam, departments will attach the verification of the exit survey to the final degree paperwork when submit to the Graduate Division.
+o All students earning a master’s degree whether comprehensive exam or thesis are now required to complete a master’s exit survey.
+For those earning the MS degree via the comprehensive exam, the department will attach the verification of the exit survey to the final degree paperwork when submit to the Graduate Division.